 In this post, we will employ a statistical time series approach using Hidden Markov Models (HMM), to firstly obtain visual evidence of regime change in the S&P500.
-We will then compare the index’ performance to a DARWIN Portfolio, between June 2014 and March 2017.

 Detecting significant, unforeseen changes in underlying market conditions (termed “market regimes“) is one of the greatest challenges faced by algorithmic traders today.
 It is therefore critical that traders account for shifts in these market regimes during trading strategy development.

 Why use Hidden Markov Models?

 Hidden Markov Models infer “hidden states” in data by using observations (in our case, returns) correlated to these states (in our case, bullish, bearish, or unknown).

 They are hence a suitable technique for detecting regime change, enabling algorithmic traders to optimize entries/exits and risk management accordingly.

 We will make use of the depmixS4 package in R to analyse regime change in the S&P500 Index.

 With any state-space modelling effort in quantitative finance, there are usually three main types of problems to address:

 - Prediction – forecasting future states of the market

 - Filtering – estimating the present state of the market